-4. Ordinary Resolution No. 9 - Proposed Renewal of Authority for the Company to Purchase its own Ordinary Shares
+4. Ordinary Resolution No. 9 - Proposed Renewal of Authority for the Company to Purchase its own Ordinary Shares of up to 10% of the Issued and Paid-Up Share Capital

 The proposed Ordinary Resolution 9, if passed, will give the Directors of the Company authority to take all such steps as are necessary or expedient to implement, finalise, complete and/or to effect the purchase(s) of Shares by the Company as the Directors may deem fit and expedient in the best interest of the Company.
-The authority will, unless revoked or varied by the Company in a general meeting, continue to be in force until the conclusion of the next AGM of the Company or the expiry of the period within which the next AGM of the Company following the 16th AGM is required by law to be held.
+The authority will, unless revoked or varied by the Company in a general meeting, continue to be in force until the conclusion of the next AGM of the Company or the expiry of the period within which the next AGM of the Company following the 17th AGM is required by law to be held.

-Further information on the Proposed Renewal of Share Buy-Back is set out in the Share Buy Back Statement of the Company dated 15 May 2014 which was despatched together with this Annual Report.
+Further information on the Proposed Renewal of Share Buy-Back is set out in the Share Buy Back Statement of the Company dated 29 May 2015 accompanying the Company's Annual Report 2014.